Tamagochy

 Diving Into Documentary Production

-Diving into documentary production is like diving into the ocean.
-It’s breathtakingly beautiful, but you can easily drown in it.
+Diving into documentary production is much like diving into the ocean: it’s breathtakingly beautiful, but it can also be overwhelming.

 Saying goodbye to my son to go to Guatemala for 2.5 months to produce Becoming Fools.

-I thought my presence in Guatemala would somehow bring continuity to production.
-I thought that things would be easier once I was physically in the country.
-But, I thought wrong.
-Proximity to conflict doesn’t give you any advantage to control it.
-It wasn’t any easier.
-It was just a different kind of difficulty – and in many ways, even more difficult.
-I was simply closer to the waves that kept crashing down on everything and was quickly carried out to sea just like everyone else.
-But I know two things about waves that also hold true for documentary film production:
+I thought that being in Guatemala would somehow bring continuity to our production.
+I believed that things would become easier with my physical presence in the country.
+But I was mistaken.
+Proximity to conflict does not provide an advantage in controlling it.
+It wasn’t any easier; it was just a different kind of difficulty—one that was, in many ways, even more challenging.
+I found myself closer to the waves that constantly crashed down on everything, quickly getting swept out to sea just like everyone else.

-Charles Dickens was onto something when he wrote, “It was the best of times, it was the worst of times, it was the age of wisdom, it was the age of foolishness …” That prophetic description held true for the Becoming Fools production.
-It was grueling.
-It was stressful.
-It was absolutely heart wrenching at times.
-But, it was also one of the most joyful times of my life.
-I locked arms with close friends and purposefully dove into the crushing breakers with them because we believed in something greater than ourselves.
+Charles Dickens captured this irony perfectly when he wrote, “It was the best of times, it was the worst of times, it was the age of wisdom, it was the age of foolishness…” This prophetic description certainly applied to the Becoming Fools production.
+It was grueling, stressful, and at times absolutely heart-wrenching.
+Yet, it was also one of the most joyful periods of my life.
+I joined hands with close friends and intentionally dove into the crushing breakers because we believed in something greater than ourselves.
 We were all swept away by the crashing waves and pushed beyond our comfort zones.
-But somehow, “together was better” because we weren’t swimming alone.
-It was this community – this mutual trust and interdependency that gave us confidence to keep going in the face of enormous adversity.
+But somehow, being together made it better because we weren’t swimming alone.
+This sense of community—mutual trust and interdependence—gave us the confidence to persevere in the face of enormous adversity.
 We all dove in together.

-But working together it isn’t easy.
-It’s ugly and full of dysfunction in the process.
-We all make mistakes at times and hurt each other in ways that would seem to prevent anything from being accomplished.
-A group of frightened people climbing on each other, gasping for air to survive in a surging tide will almost certainly drown each other.
-But we have a life raft if we will choose the right perspective.
-Somehow over the long run, the ugliness cancels itself out in a beautiful algebraic expression of grace, if the equation is built on a constant of God’s love.
-That love makes up for our mistakes and turns our pride of self ambition into a sacrifice for others.
+However, working together isn’t easy.
+It can be chaotic and filled with dysfunction.
+We all make mistakes and may hurt each other in ways that seem to hinder any progress.
+A group of frightened people climbing on each other while gasping for air in a surging tide will almost certainly drown one another.
+But we have a life raft if we choose the right perspective.
+Over time, the ugliness can cancel itself out in a beautiful equation of grace, provided that it is built on a foundation of God’s love.
+That love compensates for our mistakes and transforms our self-ambition into a sacrifice for others.
 Thankfully, that love is a life raft big enough for all of us.

-I dove into the ocean of documentary production hoping to make a difference in the lives of youth living in the streets.
-I’ve spent the last year being tossed around by a current I cannot control, and I still have no idea where it’s taking me.
-But, with help from my fellow fools, I’ll keep holding on to this life raft of love that transforms an ocean filled with broken people into an ark of redeeming grace, capable of bringing hope to distant shores.
+I dove into the ocean of documentary production hoping to make a difference in the lives of youth living on the streets.
+For the past year, I have been tossed around by a current I cannot control, and I still don’t know where it will take me.
+Yet, with the support of my fellow fools, I will continue to hold on to this life raft of love that transforms an ocean filled with broken people into an ark of redeeming grace, capable of bringing hope to distant shores.

 2012 was a year of adventure and blessing for Athentikos